 The updated 2007 Wrangler is powered by a 3.8-liter V6 engine producing 205 horsepower and 240 lb-ft of torque, combined with either a 6-speed manual transmission or a 4-speed automatic.
 For 2012 Wrangler received a 3.6-liter Pentastar V6 producing 285 horsepower and 260 lb-ft of torque, combined with either a 6-speed manual or a 5-speed automatic.

 Jeep Wrangler (JL): 2018–present

-An all-new Wrangler premiered for the 2018 model year — the first redesign of this iconic off-roader in 10 years.
+The current-generation Wrangler premiered for the 2018 model year — the first redesign of this iconic off-roader in 10 years.
 Jeep stayed true to the original, retaining the 7-slot grille and round headlights, although the grille is taller and wider, and the big headlights have a stylish LED halo around the outer bezel.
 Overall the Wrangler is more aerodynamic, the beltline has been lowered, and the side windows are larger for improved visibility.

 Jeep Wrangler (JL): 2018–present